Quota Hunt Permit Exemptions

 - Children under age 16

 Due to lease agreements, size and other factors, some areas do not allow exemptions.
-Hunts where exempt persons must have quota permits are shown in bold print on the quota hunt worksheets.
+Hunts where exempt persons do not need a quota permit are shown in bold print on the quota hunt worksheets.

 Hunts where exempt persons must have quota permits are also indicated by "(no exemptions)" under Quota Permit Information in the individual WMA brochures.